thefonso/SOLID/solid_OCP.md

-Abstraction is key:

 Conclusion:

-Conformance to the OCP brings you the greatest benefits of Object Oriented Technology...
+Abstraction is key, conformance to the OCP brings you the greatest benefits of Object Oriented Technology...

 1. Flexability
 2. Reusability
 3. Maintainability

 Yet conformance is not achieved simply by using an object-oriented language, like Ruby, it is acheived with diligent effort on the part of the developer to apply abstraction only to the parts of the code that exhibit frequent change.